-The scope and complexity of the proposed projects will require close collaboration among researchers from the computational and theoretical plasma physics, computer science and applied mathematics disciplines.
-Accordingly, this solicitationannouncement calls for the creation of topical centers as the organizational basis for a successful proposal.
-A topical center is a multi-institutional, multidisciplinary team that will
+The scope and complexity of the proposed projects will require close collaboration among researchers from computational and theoretical physics, computer science, and applied mathematics disciplines.
+Accordingly, this solicitation calls for the creation of scientific simulation teams, or collaborations, as the organizational basis for a successful application.
+A scientific simulation team is a multi-institutional, multidisciplinary group of people who will :

-- create scientific simulation codes that take full advantage of terascale computers, - work closely with other SciDAC teams to ensure that the best available mathematical algorithms and computer science methods are employed, and - manage the work of the center in a way that will foster good communication and decision making (see section on Collaboration and Coordination below).
+• create scientific simulation codes that take full advantage of terascale computers,

+- work closely with other SciDAC teams and centers to ensure that the best available mathematical algorithms and computer science methods are employed, and - manage the work of the team in a way that will foster good communication and decision making (see section on Collaboration and Coordination below).